-The High Performance Materials Portfolio was developed with the support of many individuals.
-Key roles were played by Principal Investigators, Federal Project Managers, Technology Managers, Supervisors, and National Energy Technology Laboratory site-support contractors.
+The High Performance Materials Portfolio was developed with the support of many people.
+Key roles were played by principal investigators, federal project managers, the technology manager, the supervisor, and National Energy Technology Laboratory site-support contractors.

 1450 Queen Avenue SW Albany, OR 97321-2198 541-967-5892